Tandysony/python-basics/README.md

 For fundamentals, refer to [this post](https://www.tutorialspoint.com/python/python_interview_questions.htm).

-## 1. What are the python processing mode in python?
+## 1. What are the file processing mode in python?

 - `r` for reading only
 - `r+` opens for reading and writing (cannot truncate a file)